Freundeskreis: Freundeskreis

 Freundeskreis were primarily known for their political lyrics, in which they advocate equality and international understanding.
 After the much-noticed first album, Quadratur des Kreises (Squaring the Circle), and its hit single "A-N-N-A" which peaked at #6 in the German charts, the band released its second album, Esperanto, named after the constructed language Esperanto.
 The reasoning for the name was that the group wished to show that they believe that hip hop should be the Esperanto of youth.

-In 1999 and 2000, the band was back in the charts with the singles "Mit Dir" (With you; featuring Joy Denalane, who later become Herre's wife) and "Tabula Rasa Pt.
+In 1999 and 2000, the band was back in the charts with the singles "Mit Dir" (With you; featuring Joy Denalane, who would later become Herre's wife) and "Tabula Rasa Pt.
 II".
 For the soundtrack of the film 23, Freundeskreis covered the song "Halt dich an deiner Liebe fest" (Hold on to your love) written by Rio Reiser, voicing it on Lee "Scratch" Perry's police & thieves riddim.
 Freundeskreis was one of the first bands to take part in the Kolchose, a group of hip hop artists from Stuttgart.

 In 2001, the band took a break for the members to pursue solo careers, the most active being Herre, who has released a solo album and works as producer for his wife.

 A Freundeskreis greatest hits album was released in July 2007 under the title FK10.
 After announcing their breakup in summer 2007, Freundeskreis gave their last concert in Stuttgart on 19 September 2007.